Home

 About

 The Canadian Forest Fire Danger Rating System (CFFDRS) is the principal source of fire information for all wildland fire management agencies across Canada.
 It has widespread use as a regional and fireline safety and awareness tool.
 The CFFDRS is undergoing extensive revisions under the name Next Generation CFFDRS (NG-CFFDRS), with rollout to practitioners occurring during 2024, 2025, and beyond.
-The primary goal is to meet the evolving needs of advanced users while maintaining its original simplicity and effectiveness.
+The primary goal is update the System to allow for the use of modern technology and data sources while maintaining its original simplicity and effectiveness.

 This website is intended to: